 GROCERIES OF GRACE

-Cross of Grace houses a food pantry offering non-perishable food items to individuals and families from the community.
+Cross of Grace houses a food pantry offering fresh food from the Grace Garden (in season) and non-perishable food items to individuals and families from the community.
 Donations can be made anytime, though we've designated the fifth Sunday in any month a good time to replenish our supply.
 If you'd like to take advantage of this ministry by receiving food, please call the office Monday - Thursday, between 8 a.m. and Noon to make arrangements.

 In keeping with the Biblical command to care for creation, Cross of Grace recycles whatever paper we can and invites others from our congregation and the community to join us in this effort.
 By adding your paper to the designated dumpster in our parking lot, not only will you be doing your part to honor the earth, but the small amount of money we collect in return is added to our Mission Endowment Fund, which funds ministries and organizations beyond our walls.
 (Besides trash, cardboard and telephone books, any paper is allowed).
 In addition to paper, plastic, and metal recycling, Cross of Grace now offers ink cartridge and battery recycling.
 Contact the church to find out more.